bf4/webtrees/readme.txt

 -------------------------------------------------------
 MIGRATING FROM DATABASE TO INDEX MODE AND VICE VERSA

+Older of versions of PhpGedView supported and internal "index" mode format which allowed it to run without a database.
+Since version 4.0, index mode has no longer been supported.
+If you are running an older version of PGV in index mode then these instructions can help you to upgrade to a new version of PGV which only supports databases.

 Basically it's possible to switch a PhpGedView installation from Index to DATABASE mode or vice-versa without losing any settings.
 The following